Hell's Kitchen (British TV series): Series 3 (2007)

-Series 3 was due to begin in mid-2006, with Jean-Christophe Novelli as the sole head chef; however, ITV made the decision to take a break from producing Hell's Kitchen.
-The network then announced in February 2007 that it had commissioned a new series of the show, to begin in late 2007.
+The third series was expected to begin in 2006, with Jean-Christophe Novelli reported to appear as the sole head chef; however, ITV made the decision to take a break from producing Hell's Kitchen.
+Attempts to lure Ramsay back to ITV failed as he signed a new four-year exclusive UK contract with Channel 4, ruling out any possibility of him appearing in future episodes of the show.
+The network then announced in February 2007 that it had commissioned a new series of the show, to begin later in the year.

-The new series began on 3 September 2007 at 9:00 pm.
 Michelin starred Marco Pierre White was the new head chef.
-White had two sous chefs, Matthew and Timothy.
-The series reverted to the original format of having celebrities as contestants.
+White had two sous chefs, Matthew Brown and Timothy Payne, and was also joined by Nick Munier as maitre d'.